MK2112/nn-zero-to-hero-notes/README.md

 ## Getting Started

-Follow these steps to read the notes:

-1. Clone the repository to your local machine using the following command:
+1. Clone this repository to your local machine using the following command:

 ```bash
 git clone https://github.com/mk2112/nn-zero-to-hero-notes.git
 ```

-2. Make sure that `Jupyter Notebook`, `NumPy`, `PyTorch`, `Matplotlib` and `Tiktoken` are installed.
+2. Navigate to the repository, make sure to run `pip install -r requirements.txt`.
-3. Launch `Jupyter Notebook` by running the command:
+3. Launch Jupyter Notebook by running the command:

 ```bash
 jupyter notebook
 ```

-4. Navigate to the cloned repository directory and open the desired notebook.
+4. Within Jupyter, navigate to the repository and open the desired notebook.

 ## Contributions